web3-storage/docs/docs/how-tos/retrieve.md

 # How to retrieve data from Web3.Storage

-In this how-to guide, **you'll learn several different methods for retrieving data from Web3.Storage.**
+In this how-to guide, **you'll learn several methods for retrieving data from Web3.Storage.**

 All data stored using Web3.Storage is made available for retrieval via [IPFS](https://ipfs.io), the InterPlanetary File System.
 IPFS is a distributed, peer-to-peer network for storing and sharing [content-addressed data][concepts-content-addressing].
 This guide shows you several ways to retrieve your data from IPFS:
 - Using [the Web3.Storage JavaScript client](#using-the-web3-storage-js-client).